 Uterine fibroids also called uterina myoma are abnormal growths that tend to occur in the uterus.
 Studies have found that almost seventy percent women experience this condition before the age of fifty.
 Although many women do not experience any symptoms, fibroids can cause severe pain and heavy bleeding leading to the formation of clots in some individuals.

 The tissue that lines the inside of the uterus is called the endometrium.
 Endometriosis is a painful condition that occurs when the endometrium grows outside of the uterus.
 Even while in a displaced position, it continues to perform the same function of bleeding during periods.
-This may cause chunkier masses of blood
+This may cause chunkier masses of blood to be expelled when you’re on your period.

 5. Hormone Imbalance